vsbuffalo/bds-files/chapter-12-pipelines/README.md

 ## On the Danger of Command Substitution and Looping over Files

-In this chapter, to loop through files with a Bash `for` loop, I first load files into an array and loop through with `${bash_array[@]}`.
+In this chapter, to loop through files with a Bash `for` loop, I first load files into an array using command substitution, and then loop through with `${bash_array[@]}`.
 As with anything in computing, there are more than one ways to do this.
 And as with anything in Bash, there are numerous pitfalls you should be aware of.
 Here's why the book teaches the approach it does;

 Using direct command substitution in a `for` loop like: